filecoin-project/devgrants/.github/ISSUE_TEMPLATE/treehouse.md

 <!--Sum up the total requested budget across all milestones, and include that figure here.
 Also, please include a budget breakdown to specify how you are planning to spend these funds. -->

-Total requested budget across all milestones: 72,000 USD Our budget is entirely made up of salary and labor costs, with no additional expenses
+Total requested budget across all milestones: 72,000 USD.

+Our budget is entirely made up of salary and labor costs, with no additional expenses.

 ## Maintenance and Upgrade Plans